AntonHuu/GitGithub_training/Commands.md

 - `git show <commit ID1> <commit ID2>` -> to compare two versions with eachother.
 Everything in green is added, in red is deleted.
 This shows what happend in ID1 and then what happend in ID2

 - `git diff  <commit ID1> <commit ID2>` -> same but really comparing the difference between ID1 and ID2

+- `git remote add <name> <ssh>`-> connect to a remote repository on github!
+  Creates a bridge between local repository and remote repository.

+- `git push`-> everything commited will be pushed to the remote github (if already pushed before, it will only push the new changes)

+- `git rm <file>` -> remove file that has been committed.
+Still need to commit again and push in order to delete if from the githhub remote.
+(DELETES WHOLE FILE)

+- `git reset <file>` -> to unstage a file that has been added.

 -